Download: The A-Z of performance management

 Effective reviews aren’t about chastising employees for past performance but instead need to focus on the bad habits that need breaking or the good ones that need encouraging and reinforcement.

-You’ll see immediate impact by changing just a few things.
+You’ll see immediate impact by implementing performance management best practice

 Review effectiveness: Moving away from the traditional cadence of an annual or bi-annual review and nothing in between to a more continuous approach powers up their effectiveness.